exacheck/exacheck-website/pages/development.md

 - Formatted with [black][Black] with a configured line length maximum of 120
 - [mypy][mypy] for static type checking
 - [Flake8][Flake8] and [Pylint][Pylint] for linting
-- f strings used for variable interpolation
+- [f-strings][Python f-strings] used for variable interpolation

-The recommended way of editing the code is using VS Code with the development container (see below) which includes the relevant extensions and Python modules.
+The recommended way of editing the code is using VS Code with the [development container](#development-container) which includes the relevant extensions and Python modules.

 ### Logging